adamhstewart/doip-docs/docs/downtime.md

 ### Training
 Downtime can be spent putting in the time to learn a new language, trade, or skill that you are partial to or think you'll need later.
 You may even fine tune your skills to an even more skilled state.

-**Resources:** Learning a skill, language, or tool proficiency costs a base of 30 days of downtime and 10 gp for day.
+**Resources:** Learning a skill, language, or tool proficiency costs a base of 30 days of downtime and 10 gp per day.
 The time and cost is reduced 5 days times the characters Intelligence modifier.

 Learning a standard language, an instrument, or gaming set costs half the downtime and gold.
 As a standard language, you can also learn a sign language for a language you know.

-To gain expertise, you cannot have gained expertise through this activity before and must spend 45 days of downtime, and 1500gp.
+To gain expertise, you cannot have gained expertise through this activity before and must spend 40 days of downtime, and 20 gp per day.
+The time and cost is reduced 5 days times the characters Intelligence modifier.
 This is separate from any potential costs related to gaining proficiency in the skill.

 **Resolution:** If learning a skill, select a skill from the starting skills of a class you have 3 or more levels in that you are not already proficient in.
 If learning a tool or language you are free to choose any.